SOUTH CYCLADES CRUISE

 Regular daily flights to Athens, or linger in Santorini for a few days.
 We can assist you with hotels and activities during if you opt to stay in Santorini.
 Take the 4 night Santorini Hiking add-on tour.

 Sail & Cycle cruises are offered to groups only up to 16 guests including children of 12 years old and up.
-The yacht’s weekly rate is 32,000 euros.
-This rate does not include VAT taxes currently at 13% of the cruise cost.
+The yacht’s weekly rate depends on inclusion choices and season.
+Please inquire.
+Below are available inclusions.

 Cabins seven: (A) 4 cabins 3 x 4 square meters with double bed and upper twin berth.
 (B) 1 master cabin 5 x 4 square meters with double bed and 2 upper twin berths, (C) 2 double cabins 2 x 4 square meters with two twins.
 All cabins have ensuite WC with shower-sink-toilet, hot water showers, air conditioning with individual controls, linens and towels.